Edge Profiles

 Premium

-The stone continues vertically down the side of the cabinet, creating the appearance of a continuous flowing slab.
-Requires a 45-degree mitred joint where the horizontal and vertical pieces meet.
-Material-intensive but delivers maximum visual impact.
-The defining look of high-end contemporary kitchens.
+The stone continues vertically 40mm down the side of the cabinet, joined at a 45-degree mitred corner.
+Creates the appearance of a continuous flowing slab with a clean, defined drop.
+Material-intensive but delivers strong visual impact.
+A defining look of high-end contemporary kitchens.

 Best for